 Dr. Holmberg joined Akonni Biosystems in 2008 and currently leads the commercialization effort for Akonni’s sample preparation product line including the TruTip Automated Workstation, on track to be a FDA Class I device, and Purification Kits covering a wide range of clinical applications.
 As a certified, experienced Project Management Professional, she manages multidisciplinary teams, comprised of both internal and external stakeholders, towards the development, verification and validation of our products following Design Control.
 In addition, Dr. Holmberg made significant assay and method development contributions to Akonni’s test-menu pipeline.
 Prior to Akonni, Dr. Holmberg was a Senior Scientist at Ionian Technologies where she developed molecular assays for rapid detection of biowarfare agents and genetically modified foods.
 She is a co-inventor of NEAR, Ionian’s patented isothermal amplification technology which became the first CLIA-waived molecular test in 2015 under the Alere-i product name.
 Over the course of her career in industry she has served as PI, Co-investigator, or Key Personnel to lead assay development projects on grants, contracts, and programs under federal agencies including NIH, NIJ, DARPA and DTRA.
 She received her Ph.D. in Inorganic Chemistry from the University of North Carolina, Chapel Hill researching metal-mediated redox detection of DNA, after which she studied polymerase evolution and recognition of unnatural nucleobases as an NIH Postdoctoral Fellow at The Scripps Research Institute in La Jolla, CA. Dr. Holmberg is author on a number of peer-reviewed scientific publications, and co-inventor on multiple issued or pending US and worldwide patents.

 Mr. Reinemann has an exceptional track record of developing and implementing strategic, data-driven marketing and sales initiatives for diagnostic products, resulting in strong double-digit growth and increased market share.
 His international business experience is positioning Akonni for success as the organization navigates late-stage product development, registration, and commercialization of its novel diagnostic platform for global health applications.
 Mr. Reinemann brings a diverse background, with experience in both technical and business roles and expertise in biology, global healthcare systems, and public health.
 In 2008, while living in the small island nation of Micronesia, he led a regional team under the World Health Organization (WHO) Global Programme to Eliminate Lymphatic Filariasis (GPELF).
 Working with local officials and tribal leaders, the program led to the screening and treatment of thousands of indigenous people, contributing to the WHO’s goal to eliminate Lymphatic Filariasis by 2020.
 While earning his Master’s in Public Health at Columbia University in New York, and working at the Mailman School of Public Health’s Center for Infection and Immunity, Mr. Reinemann worked on pioneering research projects in immunotherapy and pathogen discovery, and implemented cutting-edge technologies for highly multiplexed analysis and next-generation sequencing.
 Prior to joining Akonni in June of 2016, Mr. Reinemann served in various Commercial Operations roles at Qiagen.
-Over the course of 5 years at Qiagen, Mr. Reinemann led marketing and sales efforts that accelerated the growth of what has become the company’s single biggest revenue-contributing product – QuantiFERON-TB Gold, an immunological test for Tuberculosis infection.
+Over the course of 5 years at Qiagen, Mr. Reinemann led marketing and sales efforts that accelerated the growth of what became the company’s single biggest revenue-contributing product at the time – QuantiFERON-TB Gold, an immunological test for Tuberculosis infection.
 As Regional Marketing Manager of North America, Mr. Reinemann’s achievements included year-over- year growth of 55%, and the introduction of innovative co-marketing initiatives with strategic accounts, resulting in customer-specific growth upwards of 75%.
 As Senior Global Product Manager, Mr. Reinemann managed a $150M product line with an annual growth rate of >25%, leading cross-functional project teams on commercial efforts as well as product development and product launches.

 TruDiagnosis Systems, TruDx Readers, TruArray Tests, TruTip Kits, Primers, Lysis and Binding Buffers, Wash Buffers and Elution Buffers: For Research Use Only.
 Not for use in diagnostic procedures.
 No claim or representation is intended to provide information for the diagnosis, prevention or treatment of a disease.